On meandric permutations: Thurston Configurations

 \begin{lemma}[Thurston's formulas] For any $\tau,\sigma \in \mathfrak{S}_n$

-where $\triangle$ denotes symmetric difference and the image of a pair under a permutation is defined by taking the image of each component and reordering, if necessary, so the smaller number comes first. \end{lemma} \begin{proof}
+where the image of a pair under a permutation is defined by taking the image of each component and reordering, if necessary, so the smaller number comes first. \end{lemma} \begin{proof}

-(1) Let $(i,j) \in R(\sigma \tau)$ then $i<j$ and $\sigma \tau (i) > \sigma \tau (j)$. \begin{itemize} \item[i)] If $\tau(i) > \tau(j)$ then $(i,j) \in R(\tau)$ and $(\tau(i), \tau(j)) \notin R(\sigma)$, hence $(i,j) \notin \tau^{-1}R(\sigma)$. \item[ii)] If $\tau(i) < \tau(j)$ then $(i,j) \notin R(\tau)$ and $(\tau(i), \tau(j) \in R(\sigma)$, hence $(i,j) \notin \tau^{-1}R(\sigma)$. \end{itemize}
+(1) Let $(i,j) \in R(\sigma \tau)$ then $i<j$ and $\sigma \tau (i) > \sigma \tau (j)$. \begin{itemize} \item[i)] If $\tau(i) > \tau(j)$ then $(i,j) \in R(\tau)$ and $(\tau(i), \tau(j)) \notin R(\sigma)$, hence $(i,j) \notin \tau^{-1}R(\sigma)$. \item[ii)] If $\tau(i) < \tau(j)$ then $(i,j) \notin R(\tau)$ and $(\tau(i), \tau(j) \in R(\sigma)$, hence $(i,j) \in \tau^{-1}R(\sigma)$. \end{itemize}

-It follows that if $(i,j) \in R(\sigma \tau)$ then $(i,j) \in R(\tau) \cup \tau^{-1} R(\sigma) \setminus R(\tau) \cap \tau^{-1} R(\sigma) $, \textit{i.e.,} $R(\sigma \tau) \subseteq R(\tau) \triangle \tau^{-1}R(\sigma)$.
+It follows that if $(i,j) \in R(\sigma \tau)$ then $(i,j) \in R(\tau) \cup \tau^{-1} R(\sigma) \setminus R(\tau) \cap \tau^{-1} R(\sigma) $, \textit{i.e.,} $R(\sigma \tau) \subseteq \left( \tau^{-1}R(\sigma)\setminus R(\tau) \right) \cup \left(R(\tau) \setminus \tau^{-1}R(\sigma) \right)$.

-(2) Let $(i,j) \in R(\tau) \triangle \tau^{-1}R(\sigma) = \left(R(\tau) \setminus \tau^{-1}R(\sigma) \right) \cup \left( \tau^{-1}R(\sigma) \setminus R(\tau)\right)$. \begin{itemize} \item[i)] If $(i,j) \in R(\tau) \setminus \tau^{-1}R(\sigma)$ then $\tau(i) > \tau(j)$ and $(i,j) \notin \tau^{-1} R(\sigma)$, hence $\sigma\tau(i)> \sigma\tau(j)$, thus $(i,j) \in R(\sigma \tau)$. \item[ii)] If $(i,j) \in \tau^{-1}R(\sigma) \setminus R(\tau)$ then $\tau(i) < \tau(j)$ and $(\sigma \tau(i), \sigma\tau (j)) \in R(\sigma \tau)$, therefore $(i,j) \in R(\sigma \tau).$ \end{itemize}
+(2) Let $(i,j) \in \left(R(\tau) \setminus \tau^{-1}R(\sigma) \right) \cup \left( \tau^{-1}R(\sigma) \setminus R(\tau)\right)$. \begin{itemize} \item[i)] If $(i,j) \in R(\tau) \setminus \tau^{-1}R(\sigma)$ then $\tau(i) > \tau(j)$ and $(i,j) \notin \tau^{-1} R(\sigma)$, hence $\sigma\tau(i)> \sigma\tau(j)$, thus $(i,j) \in R(\sigma \tau)$. \item[ii)] If $(i,j) \in \tau^{-1}R(\sigma) \setminus R(\tau)$ then $\tau(i) < \tau(j)$ and $(\sigma \tau(i), \sigma\tau (j)) \in R(\sigma \tau)$, therefore $(i,j) \in R(\sigma \tau).$ \end{itemize}

-It follows that $R(\tau) \triangle \tau^{-1}R(\sigma) \subseteq R(\sigma \tau)$ and this completes the proof. \end{proof}
+It follows that, $\left( \tau^{-1}R(\sigma)\setminus R(\tau) \right) \cup \left(R(\tau) \setminus \tau^{-1}R(\sigma) \right) \subseteq R(\sigma \tau)$ and this completes the proof. \end{proof}